Energy Charter Treaty strikes again

 The deadline for the Commission to submit to the ECT Secretariat the EU position on the energy sources to keep and those to exclude from the ECT is February 15th.
 However, according to well-informed sources, there is no agreement between Member States as some of them support the Commission’s proposal to keep protection of gas investment until 2040.

-show that the continuation of the protection of fossil fuels under the ECT regime would potentially end up with stranded fossil fuels assets of €2.15 trillion and would increase the cost of ISDS to €1.3 trillion by 2050.
+Estimates show that the continuation of the protection of fossil fuels under the ECT regime would potentially end up with stranded fossil fuels assets of €2.15 trillion and would increase the cost of ISDS to €1.3 trillion by 2050.

-to support this amendment was submitted to the European Parliament Committee of Petitions.
+A petition to support this amendment was submitted to the European Parliament Committee of Petitions.
 The committee considered the petition admissible and asked the Commission for investigation.
 The petition is now open for supporters.

 As of today, France is the sole EU member state with a clear position regarding the ECT.
-In a sent to the European Commission, France acknowledged the failure of the modernisation and asked the EU executive to start working on a coordinated withdrawal from the ECT.
+In a letter sent to the European Commission, France acknowledged the failure of the modernisation and asked the EU executive to start working on a coordinated withdrawal from the ECT.

 The French letter is a welcome and refreshing initiative.
 France could go one step further and use its soft power to build a coalition of the willing.
 The aim is to ensure the Portuguese Presidency will not be another missed opportunity to protect EU citizens from polluters.